 Creativity and Culture

-These seminars explore the world of the mind, specifically the realms of human thought and expressive practice.
+These seminars explore the realms of human thought and expressive practice.
 They interrogate beliefs, values, and dispositions that comprise culture, and focus on essential questions about what it means to be human.

 Seminars engage the following issues: the urge to create and to appreciate creativity; perspectives on class, gender, race, and place; and historical memory’s role in identity formation, politics, and ethics.